chetansinghsajwan/notes/http/header.md

 # HTTP Header

-HTTP Header refers to a field present in the header section of message
+HTTP Header refers to a field present in the header section of message.
+Headers refers to complete section.

+Header Field is used to refer to the fields which can only be used in header section of the message.

 Custom proprietary headers have historically been used with an `X-` prefix, but this convention was deprecated in 2012 because of the inconveniences it caused when nonstandard fields became standard.